crs4/pydoop/docs/installation.rst

 * `setuptools <https://pypi.python.org/pypi/setuptools>`_ >= 3.3;

-* Hadoop 2.x.
-Currently, Pydoop is being regularly tested with `Apache Hadoop <http://hadoop.apache.org/releases.html>`_ 2.8 only, but it should also work on other Hadoop distributions.
-In particular, we are using it on `Amazon EMR <https://aws.amazon.com/emr>`_ (see :ref:`emr`).
+* Hadoop >=2.
+We currently run regular CI tests with the latest versions of `Apache Hadoop <http://hadoop.apache.org/releases.html>`_ 2.x and 3.x, but we expect Pydoop to also work on other Hadoop distributions.
+In particular, we have tested it on `Amazon EMR <https://aws.amazon.com/emr>`_ (see :ref:`emr`).

 These are both build time and run time requirements.
 At build time only, you will also need a C++ compiler (e.g., ``yum install gcc gcc-c++``) and a JDK